ammdias/finctrl/MANUAL.md

 - **short** (*optional*): short name for the currency, like 'EUR' for Euro or 'USD' for United States Dollar.
 Currently not used in the program.
 - **symbol** (*optional*): symbol of the currency, like '€' for Euro or '$' for Dollar.
-Currently not used in the program.
 - **position** (*optional*): position of the currency symbol relative the digits when printing an amount in the currency.
-Currently not used in the program.
 - **decplaces** (*optional*): number of decimal places for the currency.
 This is the precision that will be used when storing and displaying amounts in the currency (all other digits will be discarded).